scottxu4026/job-rec-system/docs/README.md

+Architecture docs and ADRs.
+See web-app, web-bff, and services/*.
-High-level architecture docs and ADRs.
-See modules: web-app, web-bff, services/*
+Architecture docs and ADRs.
+See web-app, web-bff, and services/*.